Social Workers Celebrate Multiple Roles In Transforming Lives, Fostering Change

 Allsup joins national organization in celebrating National Social Work Month during March, NASW conference will be held June 22-25, 2016, in Washington, D.C.

-Belleville, Illinois—March 2, 2016—Social workers engage in numerous roles and multidisciplinary teams through their work in case management and care coordination, resulting in a range of opportunity to celebrate their work as agents for change, according to Allsup.
+Belleville, Illinois — March 2, 2016 — Social workers engage in numerous roles and multidisciplinary teams through their work in case management and care coordination, resulting in a range of opportunity to celebrate their work as agents for change, according to Allsup.
 During National Social Work Month in March, Allsup celebrates this far-reaching influence with the National Association of Social Workers.
-Allsup is a nationwide provider of Social Security Disability Insurance (SSDI) representation, veterans disability appeal, re-employment, exchange plan and Medicare plan selection services.
+Allsup is a nationwide provider of Social Security Disability Insurance (SSDI) representation, veterans disability appeal, return to work and Medicare plan selection services.

 With 130,000 members, the NASW engages with and supports its members in a broad scope of issues and areas of practice to improve the well-being of individuals, families and communities.